 Conference Abstract & Travel Grant Submission Site.

-To edit an existing abstract, add a new
+To edit an existing abstract, or add a new

 Guidelines for Review and

 The Program Chairperson performs an initial review of all abstract

 submissions.
 The Program Chairperson may at his/her discretion,

 re-categorize the abstracts.
 Abstracts are then submitted to the

 individual Section Chairpersons who review, rank, and select abstracts

 for presentation at the Annual Conference.

 Given the brevity of the abstracts, the Program and Section Chairpersons